yordis/til/golang/switching-on-the-type-of-error.md

 }
 ```

-The trick is to cast it to an interface fists, and then ask for the type.
+The trick is to cast it to an interface first, and then ask for the type.

 ```go
 package main